proofcert/fpccheck/fpc/README.md

 ### Limitations

-* Nested induction is unsupported (limited by the kernel).
+* Nested induction and coinduction are unsupported (limited by the kernel).

 * Obvious coinduction does not support naming structures fully.